Binary black holes population and cosmology in new lights: Signature of PISN mass and formation channel in GWTC-3: Parameter estimation with a different SNR threshold.

 \section{Parameter estimation with a different SNR threshold.}

 Here we explore the variation of our results in the case of a lower SNR threshold.
 In addition to the GW events that we used with SNR $\geq 12$ (see Sec. \ref{results}), we are now using additionally all events with SNR $\geq 11$.
 Lowering the SNR causes to run the analysis with 41 events in total.
 The different posteriors can be seen in Fig. \ref{fig:pop+H0_snrs}.
-As it can be seen all of the posteriors are in agreement with the $SNR \geq 12$ results.
-The estimations for $\alpha_{\rm delay}>1.81$ and $\gamma_{\rm delay}<-1.43$ are very similar to the $SNR\geq12$ ones.
-We find a delay time power-law index $d<-1.39$ and a minimum value for the delay time $t^{\rm min}_{\rm d}<1.94$ Gyrs.
-The time delay distribution that we find here is less steep than the one of SNR $\geq 12$ which leads to a looser constraint for $t^{\rm min}_{\rm d}$(completely in agreement with the SNR $\geq 12$ case though).
-The value $d$ is slightly bigger favoring a less steeper increase in the redshift evolution and causing a smaller value of the normalization constant at redshift $z=0$ $R_0=24.6^{+7.49}_{-5.92}$ $\rm Gpc^{-3} yr^{-1}$.
+It is apparent that all of the posteriors are in agreement with the $SNR \geq 12$ results.
+The only noticeable difference can be seen in the posterior of the time delay's distribution power-law index $d$.
+We see that the peak of the posterior has moved to slightly higher values, though the posterior is fully in agreement with the SNR $\geq 12$ one.
 The calculated expected value of the events is $N_{\rm exp}=41^{+6}_{-5}$ and agrees with the 41 events that were used.